-The stock assessment component of the Sablefish MP consists of fitting a state-space surplus production model (SSPM) to the data series describe above and shown in Appendix Table 3.
-The SSPM model is now implemented using Template Model Builder (TMB) (Kristensen et al. 2015).
-The transition to TMB for both the OM and SSPM in the MP was documented by Johnson et al. (in revision).
-Prior to 2022, both models were implemented using the now unsupported AD Model Builder software (Fournier et al. 2012).
+The stock assessment component of the Sablefish MP consists of fitting a state-space surplus production model (SSPM) to the data series described above and shown in Appendix Table 3.
+The SSPM model is implemented using Template Model Builder (Kristensen et al. 2015) and documented in Johnson et al. (2025).